noms-ops/noms-command/README.rst

 calculation on the server and some on the client: **noms** doesn't care.
-You can use no ``$script`` tag at all and just calculate the entire document to be rendered in the client (though this currently doesn't allow for argument interpretation, in the future the arguments may be passed in request headers or **noms** may allow a way for them to show up in a query string or POST request--but **noms** is not really a command-line http client either).
+You can use no ``$script`` tag at all and just calculate the entire document to be rendered in the client (though this currently doesn't allow for argument interpretation, in the future the arguments may be passed in request headers or **noms** may allow a way for them to show up in a query string or POST request).
 This is up to the application designer.

 Example Application